 d) Mail or deliver the completed Submission forms to the Secretary of the Council as promptly as possible, per the instructions of the Secretary.

-2- Written briefs of the parties must be filed with the Council after transmittal of the submission forms to the Secret
+2- Written briefs of the parties must be filed with the Council after transmittal of the submission forms to the Secretary.

-a) Each party should furnish the Council with 12 copies (8 ½ x 11) of a brief supporting its position with respect to the issues submitted.
-The Council shall also be furnished with twelve copies of the existing or last labor agreement, together with ten copies of drafts of proposed revisions to the agreement, and two copies of all matters agreed upon by the parties during local negotiations.
+a) Each party should furnish the Council with an electronic copy of a brief supporting its position with respect to the issues submitted.
+The Council shall also be furnished with an electronic copy of the existing or last labor agreement, together with an electronic copy of drafts of proposed revisions to the agreement, and an electronic copy of all matters agreed upon by the parties during local negotiations.
 When the Secretary has received briefs from each of the parties, he will send copies of the opposition brief to each party, or request the parties to exchange copies.
-The secretary may accept briefs electronically if appropriate and practical.

 b) The briefs should deal with the issues in the same order in which they are listed on the submission forms.